 Toward an Open Monograph Ecosystem

-TOME is a national initiative to advance open-access (OA) publishing of monographs in the humanities and social sciences.
-TOME’s goal is to make this important scholarship available to readers across the globe, without cost and access barriers.
-TOME@UMD is led by the University Libraries in partnership with the Office of the Senior Vice President and Provost, the College of Arts and Humanities, and the College of Behavioral and Social Sciences.
+Based on the TOME national pilot initiative, TOME@UMD advances open-access (OA) publishing of monographs in the humanities and social sciences.
+Led by the University Libraries in partnership with the Office of the Senior Vice President and Provost, the College of Arts and Humanities, and the College of Behavioral and Social Sciences, the goal of TOME@UMD is to make this important scholarship available to readers across the globe, without cost and access barriers.

 Four Grants Available